 With so many spots to choose from, it can get tricky figuring out which ones worth going to.
 Especially with cherry blossom season being so short!
 So here’s a list of our 13 favorite places to see cherry blossoms in Berlin.

-Make sure to use our free map to easily find these spots.
+Make sure you use our free map to easily find these spots.
 We’ve also included some useful tips like when’s the best time to see cherry blossoms in the city and explain how Japan’s national flower ended up here in Berlin.

 What Month Do Cherry Blossoms Bloom in Berlin?

 The best time to see cherry blossoms in Berlin is during spring of course!
 Whilst spring may technically begin in the second half of March.
 In reality, the city only starts to really get that long-lasting spring feel from mid-April onwards.
 As soon as the weather warms up, cherry blossoms across the city start to sprout and bloom.
 Therefore the best months to see cherry blossoms in Berlin are usually April and May.

 Cherry blossoms typically reach full bloom in 10 days and last up to 3 weeks before they start looking a bit tired and dreary.
 So make sure you plan carefully if you want to experience the peak of cherry blossom season in Berlin.

 Are The Cherry Blossoms in Berlin From Japan?

 If you’re one of the lucky souls that have experienced cherry blossoms in Kyoto, Japan.
 You’re probably wondering whether the cherry blossoms in Berlin are in fact authentic Japanese cherry blossoms or the original sakura flowers from Japan.

 The answer?
 Yes, they are!
 And how did the Japanese cherry blossom come to travel halfway around the world to take roots in Germany?
 The reason may surprise you.

 Why Are There Japanese Cherry Blossoms in Berlin Germany